Revoke a previously issued verifiable credential

 }

-Only one claim can be indexed from a rules claims mapping.
-If you accidentally have no indexed claim in your rules definition, and you later correct this, already issued verifiable credentials will not be searchable since they were issued when no index existed.
+You can index only one claim from a rules claims mapping.
+If you accidentally have no indexed claim in your rules definition, and you later correct this oversight, already issued verifiable credentials won't be searchable because they were issued when no index existed.

 How does revocation work?